Policy last updated

 Funding sources

-- Schools must provide details of their proposal’s funding source/s.
+- Schools must disclose details of their maintenance plan and proposal’s funding source/s.

-- Schools must demonstrate sustainable ongoing funding for any proposed facilities outside the schools’ designated facility area.
-Facilities built outside a school’s designated facility area are ineligible for SRP funding.
+- For facilities built outside a school’s designated facility area, schools must demonstrate sustainable ongoing funding for maintenance, as the space will be ineligible for SRP funding.
 Schools may demonstrate ongoing funding through a Community Joint Use Agreement or hire and license fees.
-For more information, refer to the Community Use of Schools – Hiring, Licensing and Community Joint Use Agreements Policy.
+For more information, refer to the Community Use of Schools – Hiring and Licensing and Community Use of Schools – Community Joint Use Agreements policies.

 Condition and Maintenance of existing facilities